jordipons/musicnn/DOCUMENTATION.md

 *Default:* 3
 *Example:* `python -m musicnn.tagger music.mp3 --topN 10`
 - **--length (-len):** length (in seconds) of the input spectrogram patches.
 Set it small for real-time applications.
 This is the length of the data that is going to be fed to the model.
 In other words, this parameter defines the temporal resolution of the taggram.
-Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic%20example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/advanced%20example.ipynb) examples to know more about that.
+Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic_example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/advanced_example.ipynb) examples to know more about that.
+*Recommended value:* 3, because it was trained with 3 second inputs.
 *Data format:* floating point number.
 *Default:* 3.0
 *Example:* `python -m musicnn.tagger music.mp3 -len 3.1`